larshurrelb/DoggoRoomie-Web-Controller/README.md

 ### Hardware Setup

-1.⁠ ⁠⁠Connect the LiPo battery to the Feather and insert 4 AA batteries into the battery pack
+1. Connect the LiPo battery to the Feather and insert 4 AA batteries into the battery pack

-    ⚠️ *Don’t reverse the polarity!* The *red wire* of the LiPo battery should be on the *right side* when connecting — the *BAT pin* should be next to it
+    ⚠️ **Don't reverse the polarity!** The **red wire** of the LiPo battery should be on the **right side** when connecting — the **BAT pin** should be next to it

-    🔋The LiPo battery discharges quickly → to recharge it, keep it connected to the Feather and plug the Feather into a laptop via micro USB
+    🔋 The LiPo battery discharges quickly → to recharge it, keep it connected to the Feather and plug the Feather into a laptop via micro USB

-2.⁠ ⁠Ensure all wired connections are secure
+2. Ensure all wired connections are secure

-3.⁠ ⁠⁠Make sure the robot vacuum is turned on
+3. Make sure the robot vacuum is turned on

 ### Running the Application